 In this work, we present the development of a novel all-purpose programmable and scalable digital microfluidic platform and its peripherals that have unprecedented power and flexibility for microfluidic applications.
 The instrument can serve as the fluid central processing unit (F-CPU) for automating a wide range of bio/chem-analytical and synthetic tasks.
-The main approach is to integrate active-matrix (AM) driving circuitry into droplet-based microfluidic platform.
-We report current progresses in addressing key obstacles in implementing a practical large-scale system that has the capability to manipulate each and every droplet in a large array through programming.
+The main approach is to integrate active-matrix (AM) driving circuitry into droplet-based microfluidic platform (Figure 1).
+We report recent progresses in addressing key obstacles in implementing a practical large-scale system that has the capability to manipulate each and every droplet in a large array through programming.
 Those progresses include: a) a novel and effective approach to achieve highly reliable dc and ac actuation of droplets for hours by underlying electrodes without electrical breakdown; b) effective contamination control by novel concurrent driving of cleaning droplets and smart route configuration; and c) world-to-chip interface by a piezoelectric micro-pump array to achieve facile fluid input and output ports.
-We also show several applications to demonstrate the fully automatic droplet handling with the F-CPU chip and instrument.
+The complete system and its use in concurrent droplet handling are shown in Figure 2.
+We also show several applications to demonstrate the fully automatic droplet handling with the F-CPU chip and instrument, such as the fully automatic sorting of particles in a droplet for single-cell studies (Figure 3).
+On-chip synthesis of peptides will be discussed as another important application.